emanjon/draft-mattsson-tls-compact-ecc/draft-mattsson-tls-compact-ecc.md

       } CompactRepresentation;
 ~~~~~~~~~~~~~~~~~~~~~~~

 The resulting groups are called secp256r1_compact, secp384r1_compact, and secp521r1_compact.
-The new encodings have CompactRepresentation of length 32, 48, and 66 bytes, and reduce the size with 33, 49, and 67 bytes respectively.
+The new encodings have CompactRepresentation structures of length 32, 48, and 66 bytes, and reduce the size with 33, 49, and 67 bytes respectively.
 For secp256r1_compact, secp384r1_compact, and secp521r1_compact the opaque key_exchange field contains the serialized value of the CompactRepresentation struct:

 | Value | Description | Recommended | Reference |
 | TBD1 | secp256r1_compact | Y | [This-Document] |